Fork me on GitHub

 3. Library metadata is analyzed

-• The assistant reads detailed Bindex information to understand capabilities, examples, setup requirements, and integration details.
+• The assistant reads detailed Bindex information to understand capabilities, setup requirements, examples, and integration details.

 4. The project is assembled